Skip to content

 November 19, 1983, the Kentucky Center for the Arts held its grand opening in Louisville.
 The legislature established the Center as “the Commonwealth’s official performing arts center.”
 The Kentucky Center is the largest state-built arts facility in the country and built through a unique partnership of state, county, city, and private funds.
 Kentucky Center is one of only four performing arts centers in the U.S. with a fully staffed, comprehensive education program.

-November 19, 1993, Floyd County’s private prison, Otter Creek Correctional Facility, held its grand opening with Governor B. Jones in attendance.
-Inmates had been arriving, 25 a week, since late October.
+On November 19, 1993, Floyd County’s private prison, Otter Creek Correctional Facility, held its grand opening with Governor B. Jones in attendance.
+Inmates had been arriving 25 a week since late October.
 Today, the lockup is named the Southeast State Correctional Complex.
-This became the 4th private prison in the Commonwealth.
+This became the fourth private prison in the Commonwealth.

 November 19, 1996, Space Shuttle Columbia STS-80 lifted off with Franklin Story Musgrave; who grew up in Franklin.